Don't forget to pin this so you can come back to it later!

 Another benefit is that I know exactly what I am putting on my skin.
 There are no unnecessary fillers, synthetic ingredients, or preservatives that are not good for us.

-You only need 3 items to make this Serum:
+You only need 3 items to make this Serum.
+Keep scrolling to read about each or click to jump straight to that section.

 It is totally fine, and beneficial even, to combine carrier oils!
 Experiment and find out what your skin loves the most.
 Be sure to avoid nut based oils if you have a nut allergy.